sbcshop/Barcode-Scanner-Breakout-Software/README.md

 Plug barcode scanner breakout to a computer or laptop  via a USB cable.
 Scan the USB-COM mode barcode,mention below (the module is defaults to USB-Keyboard mode)

 <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_com.JPG />

+## USB-KBW Mode
+In the mode of USB interface, there are two kinds of communication protocols to choose.
+The default mode is USB-KBW, that is, USB keyboard mode, which simulates USB keyboard to transmit data to the host